 Let’s apply this principle in regards to how the church views marriage and divorce.

 I recently spoke at a long-standing North American woman’s conference and was overwhelmed by the quantity and horrific nature of things wives are having to put up with in their marriages.
 Between sessions, I was bombarded by heartfelt inquiries: “What does a wife do when her husband does this?
 Or that?
 Or keeps doing this?”
 It broke my heart.
 I felt like I needed to take a dozen showers that weekend.

 This may sound like a rant, but please hang with me, as I think this conference was a divine appointment.
-I can’t get this out of my mind.
+I can’t get what I heard about these abusive Christian men out of my mind.